 Explore figurative language with elementary students

 Talk to your elementary or intermediate students about the phrase “Don’t Cry Over Spilt Milk.”
 Do they know what it really means?
-Talk about figurative language and see if students can come up with other example of idioms - phrases that have meaning different from the literal meaning of the words they contain.
+Talk about figurative language and see if students can come up with other examples of idioms - phrases that have meaning different from the literal meaning of the words they contain.

 Create a list of idioms as a class.
 Have each student choose a unique idiom and use Wixie to create a page that demonstrates the literal and figurative meaning of the phrase (lesson plan on Creative Educator).
-Print the images and post as a figurative language collection to help other students at school better understand idiomatic language.
+Print the images and post them as a figurative language collection to help other students at school better understand idiomatic language.